How-To: Write a Tutorial

 Torque specs.
 Torque specs.
 Torque specs.
 Every bolt that needs to be turned has to have a torque spec.
 If you're going to do something, do it right.
 Don't half-ass a tutorial and say "oh just tighten it till it's good and tight."
 For someone who hasn't worked on a car, "good and tight" could turn a 30 minute job into a 3-hour job.
 If you write a tutorial, document the torque spec you need to use for every bolt that needs to be tightened.
-If the torque spec is in inch-pounds, I don't expect you to have the tool to measure that adequately, so just note that it should be "hand snug, but not tight."

 If you have some automotive experience, be sure to note particular areas of concern.
 Don't assume everyone's stupid, but be mindful of the fact that not everyone has the mechanical experience and aptitude that you do.
 Take note of areas where people need to be especially cautious and areas where something could go wrong if someone isn't careful.
 Aside from the obligatory "don't drop that bolt down the engine bay," stress that certain parts should be approached carefully.
 For example, the oil line feed replacement involves tightening a bolt on the engine block.
 Over-tightening this bolt and breaking it in the block will lead to a colossal headache, so I stressed that a torque wrench must be used with the correct torque spec.
 Making note of these areas of concern will give your reader more confidence that they can tackle this project on their own.